 You can extend the list of alarm properties by adding your own Associated Data or custom properties to an alarm you already have configured.
 These values can be static or dynamic.
 Static properties are excellent for filtering alarms.
 Dynamic properties can be driven by another Tag, or evaluated with an expression.
 Regardless of the type, the Associated Data property values will be attached to the alarm event, viewed in real-time, and recorded in the Alarm Journal system.

 Many alarm properties are bindable, which means they can be bound to other Tags in the system, expressions and even a UDT parameter.
 For example, you might bind the Enabled property to another Tag which represents whether or not your process is running, thereby disabling the alarm when production is stopped.
 Or, you might bind the setpoint of an alarm to a Tag that operators can manipulate, thereby letting the setpoint be changed at runtime.

-- Click on the Edit Configuring an Alarm on a Tag. icon next to 'configured alarms' binding to see your configured alarms.
+- Click on the Edit Configuring an Alarm on a Tag.) icon next to Configured Alarms to see your configured alarms.
 (If you don't have any alarms, create an alarm using the steps in the

 - Select the alarm and the screen will refresh with all the alarm properties.

-- Once you configured the binding to your liking, click on the 'Commit' at the bottom of the screen, or 'Back' if you decide to cancel.
+- Once you configured the binding to your liking, click Commit, or Revert if you decide to cancel.

-- Click OK to save your alarm binding.
+- Click OK to save the changes to the Tag.

 Alarms in Transaction Groups